TecOrb-Developers/handbook/rails/ruby_on_rails.md

 ## Why do you like Ruby on Rails?

-Well, Ruby on Rails is primarily used for creating high-performance web platforms.
-It is also popular for its Rapid Application development and can easily be modified with required changes that helps developers to follow Agile Development Approach.
+- Ruby on Rails is primarily used for creating high-performance web platforms.
+- It is also popular for its Rapid Application development and can easily be modified with required changes that helps developers to follow Agile Development Approach.

 ### Advantages of Ruby on Rails from the business perspective